 On the Monitoring Sessions page, click View in the Statistics column to view the Monitoring Session Statistics page.
 The Monitoring Session Statistics page appears where you can analyze incoming and outgoing traffic.

-Figure 51: Monitoring Session Statistics View
+Figure 7: Monitoring Session Statistics View

 Directly below the graph, you can click on Incoming Maps, Outgoing Maps, or Ratio (Out/In) to view the statistics individually.
 At the bottom of the Monitoring Session Statistics page, you can click on View Monitoring Session Diagram.
 The Monitoring Session Diagram page appears.

 On the Monitoring Session Diagram page, you can expand any map, application, or tunnel to open a Quick View for that item to see more details about the incoming and outgoing traffic for that item.
-Refer to Figure 52: Viewing the Map Statistics.
+The Map Statistics Quick View with a graph of the traffic for Map\1 is diaplayed.
+You can also scroll down the Map Statistics Quick View to see the Map Rules, Action Sets, and Map Info for this map.